Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Related Work

-\textbf{RoPE for vision-language data.} RoPE was first proven effective for LLMs~\cite{su2024roformer,touvron2023llama} and later adopted in DiTs~\cite{peebles2023DiT} to inject spatial priors.
-However, its potential for autoregressive video generation remains heavily underexplored.
-Related works, including M-RoPE~\cite{wang2024qwen2-vl}, RoPE-2D~\cite{agrawal2024pixtral-12B}, TAD-RoPE~\cite{gao2024Tad-RoPE} and VideoRoPE~\cite{wei2025VideoRoPE}, incorporated structure priors (\textit{i.e.}, spatiotemporal information or its subsets) into RoPE for better vision-language understanding.
-VoPE~\cite{chen2024JEPA-T2I_VoPE} improves high-resolution image generation by continuous resolution learning.
-We propose MM‑RoPE, a distributed and scaled RoPE technique that improves AR video synthesis while remaining plug‑and‑play for unified multimodal models.
+\textbf{RoPE for vision-language data.} RoPE was first proven effective for LLMs~\cite{su2024roformer,touvron2023llama,huang2025revisiting_RoPE} and later adopted in DiTs~\cite{peebles2023DiT} to inject spatial priors.
+However, its potential for AR video generation is heavily underexplored.
+Related works, including M-RoPE~\cite{wang2024qwen2-vl}, U-RoPE~\cite{tang2025U-RoPE}, RoPE-2D~\cite{agrawal2024pixtral-12B}, VoPE~\cite{chen2024JEPA-T2I_VoPE}, TAD-RoPE~\cite{gao2024Tad-RoPE}, IL-RoPE~\cite{liao2025Mogao}, VideoRoPE~\cite{wei2025VideoRoPE} and HoPE~\cite{li2025HoPE}, incorporated structure priors into RoPE (\textit{i.e.}, spatiotemporal information or its subsets) or improve the frequency allocation of RoPE for better vision-language understanding.
+However, they bear drawbacks: \textbf{1)} some of them are not compatible with the original text RoPE; \textbf{2)} their frequency allocations remain suboptimal for local-global dependency modeling; \textbf{3)} their scaling strategy remains suboptimal for spatiotemporal data.
+We propose MM‑RoPE, a distributed and scaled RoPE technique that improves AR video synthesis while remaining plug‑and‑play for unified models.

-This section aims to introduce the design philosophy behind \method.
-In~\cref{sec:MM-RoPE}, we introduce MM-RoPE that enables better spatiotemporal awareness of an LLM for modeling visual data.
-In~\cref{sec:tube_masking}, we introduce AR-DF that enables effective training and inference.
-In~\cref{sec:implementation}, we introduce important techniques for implementing \method, including architecture, memory-friendly techniques, \textit{etc}.